Infectious Disease · Respiratory Infections

 Vignette unlocked

-What is the most appropriate next step in management?
+What is the most appropriate next step in management for this patient?

 +Reveal answer

-Initiation of oral oseltamivir
+Initiate oral oseltamivir therapy

 Mo